gpodder/gpodder.github.io/docs/user-manual.md

 <!-- -->

 -   Another prefix that works is "yt:" for YouTube users.
 Use **yt:username** to add videos from YouTube user "username" to gPodder.
-Please note that you need a google account to subscribe YouTube user channels: you can find the instructions [[here|Youtube]].
+Please note that you need a google account to subscribe YouTube user channels: you can find the instructions [here](youtube.md).

 <!-- -->